MohamedMaroufMD/MAUDEMetrics/README.md

 **Q: How are dates formatted in exports?**
 A: All dates are consistently formatted as mm/dd/yyyy across all sheets.

-**Q: What makes the Custom_Events sheet special?**
+**Q: What makes the Events sheet special?**
-A: It's the premium "golden sheet" with professional formatting, smart column organization, and optimized performance for the best user experience.
+A: It's the premium "golden sheet" with professional formatting, smart column organization, integrated MDR texts, and optimized performance for the best user experience.

 **Q: How do I cite this software?**
 A: Please use the citation information in the CITATION.cff file or cite the JOSS paper when published.